-- n.
-Connector Class-The connector class will differ depending on the database type.
-See Example Database Connection Parameters for examples. - o.
-Database URL-The database URL will depend on the database type.
-See Example Database Connection Parameters for examples. - On the next screen, enter the Connection ID and Connection Port for the Genesys Rules Authoring Server.
+- 11. On the next screen, enter the Connection ID and Connection Port for the Genesys Rules Authoring Server.
 Specify the connections for the Rules Authoring Server on the next screen (select the GRE application).
 You can also add this connection later under the Configuration for the application.
-Verify the previously-defined installation parameters on the Deployment Summary screen. - Configure the GRAT server application: - a.
-On the Tenants tab, add all tenants that should be visible in the GRAT interface.
+Verify the previously-defined installation parameters on the Deployment Summary screen. - 3.
+Configure the GRAT application.

+Configure the GRAT Application